qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 D	3.3844%	17.25	J	0.1965%	1.00
 P	3.1671%	16.14	Q	0.1962%	(1)
 ```

+* Did you know that there are 26 simple sporadic groups?
+* Is space the 27th honorary tits group?
+* Has it been a mamalian while in the mamalian `Milky Way`?

 ## Navigation Layer
 * Right alt/win/control/slash form cusor block.